How Much Does a Mini-Split Cost?

 • Spaces with hot and cold spots.

-ENERGY STAR also suggests installing mini-splits in houses with unique challenges, including:
+ENERGY STAR also suggests having mini-splits in homes with unique challenges, such as:

-• Costly central heat, either because of high fuel prices or low efficiency.
+• Costly central heat, either due to high fuel prices or low efficiency.

-In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have more accurage control over temps from room to room, due to zoned mini-split technology.
+In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get more accurage control over temps from room to room, due to zoned mini-split technology.

-From helping you pick the ideal model to knowledgeably installing it, our professionals at Premium Air Services LLC can take care of all your mini-split installation needs.
-Give us a call at 713-364-9957 now to learn how a mini-split system can make your residence more comfortable and to receive your free estimate!
+From helping you pick the right model to professionally installing it, our specialists at Premium Air Services LLC can take care of all your mini-split installation needs.
+Call us at 713-364-9957 today to find out how a mini-split system can make your home more comfortable and to get your free estimate!